Jeremy-xuan/SocraticNovel/README_EN.md

 ## 🤖 Recommended Models

-This system bans all cheap expressive shortcuts — no `*italic actions*`, no emoji floods, no "I understand how you feel" canned comfort.
+This system bans all cheap expressive shortcuts — no `*italic actions*`, no emoji floods, no "I'm here to hold your hand" emotional fast food.
 That puts extreme demands on a model's literary ability and instruction compliance.

 🔥 **T0 · Unreserved Recommendation**
-- **Claude Sonnet/Opus 4.x** — The undisputed ceiling for literary prose in AI.
+- **Claude Sonnet/Opus 4.6** — The undisputed ceiling for literary prose in AI.
 Restrained, precise writing that can produce "shifts in light replacing shifts in affection" — that subtle, literary quality.
 Native file system support makes it feel purpose-built for this system.
-- **GPT-5.x** — Extremely precise logical reasoning, near-zero error rate on physics derivations.
-Not as nuanced as Claude in narrative, but rock-solid on the "teaching" line.
+- **Gemini 3.1/3.0 Pro** — While still slightly behind Opus in overall quality, Gemini can run this system reasonably well.
+But never use Flash — if it gets the physics wrong, everyone looks like a clown.

 🌟 **T1 · Strong Alternatives**
-- **DeepSeek-V3.x** — Remarkable writing tension and obedience.
-Outstanding value for running this system.
+- **DeepSeek-V3.2** — Remarkable writing tension and obedience.
+Outstanding value for running this system, with a terrifying 1M+ context capacity.
-- **Kimi (200K+)** — Absurd context window capacity.
+- **Kimi K2.5** — Massive long-context throughput.
 Upload all 15 files to its knowledge base — it won't forget after a month of conversations.
 - **Qwen3.5** — Latest version handles complex scene construction beautifully, with impressively smooth transitions between STEM problem-solving and narrative scenes.

 ❌ **Not Recommended**
 - Small local models — frequently break the "zero bracket actions" rule, pad word count, and fall into dry problem-solving divorced from any scene.
 Disaster territory.
 - Search-focused models — can't hold this many rules in their heads.
+- **GPT-5.x** — Extremely precise logical reasoning, near-zero error rate on derivations.
+The "teaching" line is rock-solid, but if you don't want it to "warmly hold your hand" through everything, best to steer clear.

 ---